surniaulula/wpsso/readme.txt

 	* Your Own URL Shortener (YOURLS)
 	* YouTube Videos and Playlists

-<h3>Free Complementary Add-ons</h3>
+<h3>Complementary Add-ons for WPSSO Core</h3>

-Do you need even more advanced features?
-Activate any of the free complementary add-on(s) you require:
+Do you need more specialized or advanced features?
+Activate any of these free complementary add-on(s):

 * [WPSSO FAQ Manager](https://wordpress.org/plugins/wpsso-faq/) to manage FAQ categories with Question and Answer pages.
 * [WPSSO Inherit Parent Metadata](https://wordpress.org/plugins/wpsso-inherit-parent-meta/) to inherit featured and custom images.